• Revd Georgina Bondzi-Simpson MBE

 Welcome to the website of Trinity Church, Abingdon.

-Trinity is both URC and Methodist, and has adopted features of both.
+Trinity is a Local Ecumenical Partnership (LEP) being both URC and Methodist, and has adopted features of both.
 Fellowship is open and accepting.
-Trinity shares a ministerial team with All Saints Church in North Abingdon.
-Our ministerial team are Revd Georgina Bondzi-Simpson and Deacon Selina Nesbitt.
+Trinity shares a minister with All Saints Methodist Church in North Abingdon.
+Our minister is Revd Georgina Bondzi-Simpson.
+We also share a URC minister, with other LEPs in Oxfordshire, in Revd Wayne Hawkins.

 To support Trinity: Find out how you can give at Support Trinity Church, Abingdon.